Updated: February, 2023

 If not, you can easily tell whether descaling is needed by monitoring your machine’s performance.

-If you notice decreased flow rate, increased pressure, or worsened coffee taste for no other reason, it’s definitely time to descale.
+Anyway, if you notice decreased flow rate, increased pressure, or worsened coffee taste, it’s probably time to descale.

 Note: Your descaling rhythm also depends on how frequently you use the coffee maker.